maiziezhoulab/FocalSV/README.md

 #### 1. Running for One Chromosome

-To achieve the most computation efficiency, if you have multiple target regions in one chromosome, you should merge the VCF file in those regions and only run the post-processing once.
+To achieve maximum computational efficiency, if you have multiple target regions on a single chromosome, you should merge the VCF files in those regions and run the post-processing only once.
 Below is an example command.
-\*Note that the minimum scale is per chromosome, not per region, because read depth is not so accurate on the edge of each region and we try to minimize the effect of read depth fluctuation.
+\*Note that the minimum scale is per chromosome, not per region, because read depth is not so accurate on the edge of each region, and we try to minimize the effect of read depth fluctuation.
 If you only run one region, make sure to put the chromosome number for this target region for post-processing.

 ```
 python3 ./FocalSV/focalsv/5_post_processing/FocalSV_Filter_GT_Correct.py \